jesselap/midterm-quiz/README.md

 # LightQUIZ

-lightQUIZ is an app that encourages users to test test quiz solving skills.
-It allows users to take part in wide category of quizes and also lets them create their own quizes.
-After a user perfrom their quiz, they can see their score and can also keep tract of all their previous attempts and try to improve based on that.
+lightQUIZ is an app that encourages users to test quiz solving skills.
+It allows users to take part in a wide category of quizzes and also lets them create their own quizzes.
+After a user perform their quiz, they can see their score and can also keep track of all their previous attempts and try to improve based on that.

 ## Tech Stack